Some people spend their lives in endless, often fruitless pursuit of an Academy Award. Those people are not from Vanuatu.

 I started to take her photo at one point, but immediately relented when I saw her begin to flinch.

-How in the world was she going to be able to deal with the strobing tumult of the red carpet in Venice?
+How in the world was she going to be able to deal with the strobing tumult of the red carpet?
 The cast members were en route to the Venice Film Festival, following Tanna’s selection in the prestigious Critic’s Week.
 The film went on to win the People’s Choice award and the Critic’s Award for cinematography.

 On their return, I caught up with the group at the airport, shortly before they headed back to their island.
 Marceline seemed perfectly at home in her skin, a changed creature from the shy and hesitant child I’d seen only a couple of weeks before.